aboe026/board-game-expansion-checker/README.md

-# typescript-template
+# board-game-expansion-checker

-A launching point for a TypeScript repository
+Tool to check if any new expansions for board games are released.

 ## Requirements